One-Year OSAP Grace Period for Not-For-Profit Employees

 You have six months after leaving full-time studies when you don’t have to make OSAP loan payments.
 This is known as your six-month grace period.

-If you’re working at an eligible not-for-profit organization in Ontario, you can get an extra six months before you must start repaying your OSAP loans.
-During this extension, Ontario pays the monthly interest on these loans.
+If you’re working at an eligible not-for-profit organization in Ontario, you can get an extra six months before you must start repaying your Ontario Student Loans and/or the Ontario portion of your Canada-Ontario Integrated Student Loans issued through OSAP.

 To be considered, you must meet the following criteria: